|

 1# perch fillets

-milk seasoned cornmeal butter
+seasoned cornmeal

 Cut 1# perch fillets into serving size portions.
 Dip into